• Skip to primary navigation

 • Extra-large sea scallops: This recipe is not suitable for small bay scallops.

 In a shallow bowl, mix the grated parmesan with salt, pepper, garlic powder, and cayenne pepper.
 Place the melted butter in another shallow bowl.
+Rinse the scallops and pat them dry.
+Dip each scallop in the melted butter, then dredge it in the parmesan mixture.

-Dipping a scallop in parmesan.
+Dredging a scallop in parmesan.

-Place the coated scallops on a greased roasting rack.
-Lightly spray them with avocado oil.
 Broil the scallops 6 inches from the heating element until the cheese is golden brown and the scallops are cooked through.
-This should take 6-10 minutes, depending on their size.
+Serve immediately.

-Broiled scallops are ready in the pan.
+Broiled scallops are ready on the pan.

-Expert Tip
+Recipe Tip

+Much like shrimp, you can tell by simply looking at them.
+When cooked through, scallops are no longer translucent.
+They become opaque, as shown in the photo below.
+And since we're broiling them, their tops should become browned.
 Even though their center should be white and opaque, it shouldn't be dry.
 It should be moist.
 If it's dry, it means they are overcooked.

 A halved scallop with a white, moist center.